GuoXinrong/MVulD/README.md

 ```

-For convenience, we share a simple swinV2 model [here]() trained by using our studied dataset.

 ## Train UniXcoder model:

 We train UniXcoder model to obtain the semantic information of the source code, please refer to `baselines/README.md`.